abevoelker/pdf_ravager/README.md

 LiveCycle.

 ### Rich Text
-The `rich_text` type is specific to XFA forms.
+Rich text is specific to XFA forms.
 To understand how it should be used, see the "Rich Text Reference" section of [Adobe's XFA standard][1].
-Rich Text is defined there as a subset of XHTML and CSS which uses some custom restrictions and extensions by Adobe.
+Rich Text is defined there as a subset of
+XHTML and CSS which uses some custom restrictions and extensions by Adobe.
 The minimum XHTML and CSS elements that a standards-compliant XFA processor (e.g. Adobe Reader) must support are also listed there